plopd/navigation/README.md

     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

 2. Place the file in the root of this repo, and unzip (or decompress) the file.

+### Code

+The code is structured as follows:

 ## Instructions